How to Create a Body Confident School Environment

 We live in a time and place that is brutal on the body confidence of women.
 Six of every 8 women live with body dissatisfaction caused by our diet culture's obsession with being thin at all costs.
 Disliking your own body is normal in today's world.
 But it's not okay.

 What can we do to help our daughters navigate their way through our Kardashian Culture?
 This discussion offers concrete steps for parents to help their daughters learn to appreciate their bodies and themselves.

 Diets Don’t Work: Learn to Eat Intuitively

-Workshops on Positive Body Image and Intuitive Eating
+Workshops on Body Confidence and Intuitive Eating

 This Workshop discusses how our body and food obsessed culture has affected your ideas about your body.
-We discuss the messages about your body that you've received in your life from your environment: parents, family and friends.
+We discuss the messages about your body that you've received over the course of your life from your environment: media, parents, family and friends.
 We talk about whole-self care and how that intention provides for better care-taking of yourself than a focus on sculpting your appearance.

 We locate the voice in your head that could be sabotaging positive self-care.
 Finally, we talk about how you can take what you've learned in the session out into the world.

 We also discuss how diets don't work and we talk about what does!
 We explore how to listen to our bodies instead of trying to manage or control them.
 This is intuitive eating.
 Based on the book Intuitive Eating by Evelyn Tribole and Elyse Resch, we explore how to rewire your brain to eat what you want, when you want, by listening to your body signals, not by focusing on someone else's idea of what you should eat.
 By unpacking the way you think about eating, we make 5 small-but-mitey mental shifts in your "eating GPS" and move on to bigger and better things in your life than counting calories, carbs or points.